Ilya Repin: Portraits

 Repin particularly excelled at portrait painting.
 He produced more than three hundred portraits in his career.
 He painted most of the notable political figures, writers and composers of his time.
 One exception was Dostoevsky, whose mysticism Repin did not appreciate at all.
 He preceded each portrait with six or seven sketches.
 He had to persuade a reluctant Tolstoy to be portrayed working in a field with bare feet, as he usually did.

 Repin persistently searched for new techniques and content to give his work more fullness and depth.
 Repin had a set of favorite subjects, and a limited circle of people whose portraits he painted.
 But he had a deep sense of purpose in his aesthetics, and had the great artistic gift to sense the spirit of the age and its reflection in the lives and characters of individuals.
 Repin's search for truth and for an ideal led him in various directions artistically, influenced by hidden aspects of social and spiritual experiences as well as national culture.
 Like most Russian realists of his times, Repin often based his works on dramatic conflicts, drawn from contemporary life or history.
 He also used mythological images with a strong sense of purpose; some of his religious paintings are among his greatest.

 Drawings and sketches

 With some of his paintings, Repin made one hundred or more preliminary sketches.
 He began his works with sketches in pencil or charcoal, using lines and cross-hatching.
 Often he would rub the drawing with his finger or an eraser to get the precise shading that he desired.
 He sometimes used drawings or paintings of his children to experiment with different points of view.
 For his large paintings, he made very detailed studies, experimenting with the composition and judging the overall impression.

 Genre painting

 No Russian painter of the 19th or 20th century was more skilled at genre painting, portraying scenes of daily life in a sympathetic and perceptive way, giving each character a distinct purpose and personality.
 His works ranged from domestic scenes to small dramas, such as policemen arresting a young militant for distributing revolutionary tracts.

-Repin and Ukraine

-In the 1870s to 1880s he visited Chuguyev and gathered materials for his future works.
-There, he painted his Archdeacon.

-Paintings of Repin inspired by Ukrainian culture include:

-The Repin Museum in his birthplace of Chugeev presents objects and works from his early life in Ukraine.